Resoluxe/BaseDrum/README.md

     - Say thanks,
     - Report a bug (there's an issue tracker for that though...),
     - or (even better) provide me with good career opportunities.
 (No spam please.
 Had enough with Python.)

+My intention of making BaseDrum was to share the joy of crafting drum patterns with everyone (even those without software(DAW)/hardware drum sequencers).
+At least I had a lot of fun with it, and I hope you can have some fun too!
+(Also hope there are no critical bugs anymore...)

 Made with ❤️ from 🇰🇷 by Resoluxe (Minsoo Kang)